consortium/hybridaudio/README.md

 # Pre-release - please wait before using the software!
 23.10

-By Daniel Jackson, Lorain Furter, Simon Worthington and many more great people associated to the Hybrid Publishing Consortium.
+By Daniel Jackson, Loraine Furter, Simon Worthington and many more great people associated to the Hybrid Publishing Consortium.

 The Hybrid Player Audio is a media player designed for audio based web publications that can include images, texts and maps.
 Hybrid Player Audio (HPA) is a lightweight framework that allows deep linking of all the media used and a timeline along which the media can be synchronised.
 For example HPA can be used create a slide show to accompany audio playback and have text sycronised to follow the audio.